 To apply to the LSU Law Center for the Juris Doctor/Graduate Diploma in Comparative Law, you must complete the following steps:

 - Submit a complete application with the $50 application fee (nonrefundable).
+To request an application fee waiver, please complete and submit a fee waiver request form.

 - All applicants are required to take the Law School Admission Test (LSAT) and register with the Law School Admissions Council’s Credential Assembly Service (CAS).
 LSAT scores more than five years old will not be considered.
 Transcripts should be sent directly to the CAS.
 For more information, please refer to www.LSAC.org or write to LSAC, Box 2000, Newtown, PA 18940.